morgangraphics/ansible-role-nvm/README.md

 This is often the result of running the role in another user context then the `nvm` and `node` user context will run inside the machine.
 If you add `become: true` to all the roles in your playbook to get around errors those roles throw due to permission issues, then this role will install `nvm` under the `ROOT_USER` (usually `/root/.bashrc`). **It is more than likely that you will want to run nvm and node as a default user e.g. vagrant, ec2-user, ubuntu etc.** If, for whatever reason, you cannot remove the `become: true` for everything, you can get around the `become: true` issue by specifying `become: true` **AND** `become_user: ec2-user` for this role alone.
 See [bash: nvm command not found
 ](https://github.com/morgangraphics/ansible-role-nvm/issues/16) for a detailed explanation of the issue

+This issue will also show up if you do not have an NVM alias in your profile file and have set `ignore_nvm_profile: true`

 ### `"cannot find /usr/bin/python" error`